Corky Laing

-Laurence Gordon "Corky" Laing (born January 26, 1948) is a Canadian rock drummer, best known as a longtime member of pioneering American hard rock band Mountain.
+Laurence Gordon "Corky" Laing (born January 26, 1948) is a Canadian rock drummer, best known as a longtime member of the pioneering American hard rock band Mountain.
+He and guitarist/vocalist Leslie West were the only members to appear on every album.

 20th century

 A native of Montreal, Quebec, Laing was the youngest in a family of five children.
 His eldest sister Carol was followed by triplet brothers, Jeffrey, Leslie, and Stephen, and then by Corky.
 According to Corky, his brothers called him "Gorky" because they could not pronounce his given name "Gordon".
 "Gorky" eventually morphed into Corky, a moniker which has remained with him throughout his career.

-Getting his break playing drums for vocal group The Ink Spots in 1961, he later played in a group called Energy, who was produced by Cream collaborator and Laing's future bandmate Felix Pappalardi.
+Getting his break playing drums for the vocal group The Ink Spots in 1961, he later played in a group called Energy, which was produced by Cream collaborator and Laing's future bandmate Felix Pappalardi.
 Laing left Energy in 1969 to replace drummer N.D.
 Smart in a hard rock outfit and heavy metal forerunner Mountain, who, with Laing at the drum kit, released three albums and the classic song "Mississippi Queen" between 1970 and 1971.

-After the band's first breakup the following year, Laing and Mountain bandmate Leslie West went on to form blues-rock power trio West, Bruce and Laing with former Cream bassist/vocalist Jack Bruce.
+After the band's first breakup the following year, Laing and Mountain bandmate Leslie West went on to form the blues-rock power trio West, Bruce and Laing with former Cream bassist/vocalist Jack Bruce.
 West, Bruce and Laing produced two studio albums and a live release before Mountain reformed without Laing in 1973 for a Japanese tour releasing the live Twin Peaks.
 Laing rejoined in 1974 recording Avalanche only for Mountain to break up again shortly after.
 The band would once again reconvene with guitarist Leslie West and Laing in 1985 for the release of Go For Your Life, and Laing has continued with them, most recently working on the band's 2007 Bob Dylan cover album Masters of War.

-In late 1977, he recorded an album with Felix Pappalardi (former Mountain bass player), Ian Hunter (from Mott the Hoople) and Mick Ronson.
+In late 1977 through 1978, he recorded an album with Felix Pappalardi (former Mountain bass player), Ian Hunter (from Mott the Hoople) and Mick Ronson.
 This album was not released at the time but was subsequently released in the UK in 1999 as "The Secret Sessions".

 In addition to Mountain, he has recorded as the group Cork, with Spin Doctors guitarist/vocalist Eric Schenkman and Noel Redding, formerly bass guitarist of The Jimi Hendrix Experience.
 In late 1975, he played congas on several tracks on Bo Diddley's all-star album The 20th Anniversary of Rock 'n' Roll.

-In 1991, he was featured on Men Without Hats's cover version of The Beatles's song "I Am the Walrus" on drums.
+In 1991, he was featured on Men Without Hats' cover version of The Beatles' song "I Am the Walrus" on drums.
 This is available on the Sideways album.